google/triage-party/docs/config.md

 * [config](../config/config.yaml): uses label regular expressions that work for most GitHub projects
 * [kubernetes](../config/examples/kubernetes.yaml): for projects that use Kubernetes-style labels, particularly prioritization

+## Settings

+There are only a handful of site-wide settings worth mentioning:

+* `name`: Name of the your Triage Party site
+* `min_similarity`: On a scale from 0-1, how similar do two titles need to be before they are labelled as similar.
+The default is 0 (disabled), but a useful setting is 0.75
+* `repos`: A list of repositories to query by default
+* `member-roles`: Which GitHub roles to consider as project members
+* `members`: A list of people to hard-code as members of the project

 ## Collections

 Each page within Triage Party is represented by a `collection`.
 Each collection references a list of `rules` that can be shared across collections.
 Here is a simple collection, which creates a page named `I like soup!`, containing two rules: